GabeOS-Arch/GabeOS/README.md

 You're gonna have to install Hyprland dots, configurations, all by yourself.
 I, Gabriel Piss Man, refuse to install dots for you.
 It's your own thing.
-It would be amazingly hard.
+It would be amazingly hard to do it on MY end.
+This is why GNOME, is temporarily installed for you.
+You may UNINSTALL it at any given point in time.
+It is NOT a requirement.
+KDE versions of GabeOS may come out if time aligns.

+---

-Built from Arch, themed by me, maintained by gremlins.
+Built from Arch, made by me, maintained by me (and the 14 people living in my repo).

 ---